clanfear/CSSS508/Lectures/Week7/CSSS508_week7_vectorization.md

 If you know what you *have* (the data structure) and what you *want*, the intermediate steps are usually obvious.

 When in doubt, *sketch* the beginning state and the intended end state.
 Then consider what translates the former into the latter in the least complicated way.

+If that seems complex, break it into more steps.

 Vectorization
 ====================================================================================